I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer.md

       with a split frame.
 In this case,
       <b>DataPhysicalAddress</b> contains the physical address of the header MDL.</div>
 <div> </div>

-`MiniportReserved`

-Reserved for use by miniport drivers.
-Miniport drivers and NDIS intermediate drivers can use this
-     area for their own purposes.

-`NdisPoolHandle`

-A pool handle that identifies the NET_BUFFER pool from which the NET_BUFFER structure was
-     allocated.

-`NdisReserved`

-Reserved for NDIS.

-`ProtocolReserved`

-Reserved for use by protocol drivers.
-Protocol drivers and NDIS intermediate drivers can use this
-     area for their own purposes.
-Intermediate drivers can use this member only if it is not already in use.

-`Reserved`

-Reserved for future use.

 ## Remarks
 NDIS drivers can call the following functions to allocate and initialize a NET_BUFFER structure: